Kuala Lumpur to Da Nang / Early-Mid May 2026

 Sunset cruise

-Han River cruise for a light final-evening reset
+Han River cruise for a light skyline reset

-Best as a low-pressure extra on Day 1 or Day 4, especially if you want skyline views without another long transport leg.
+Best as a low-pressure extra on Day 1 or after Ba Na Hills if you want skyline views without another long transport leg.

 • Target boarding between 5:15 PM and 6:00 PM for softer light and a smoother bridge-light transition.